ARM-software/acle/cmse/cmse.md

 interacting between the security states.
 Code written in C++ must use extern “C” linkage for any inter-state interaction.

+<span id="requirement-6" class="requirement-box"></span>

-> **6** Security state changes must be expressed through function calls and returns.
+> Security state changes must be expressed through function calls and returns.

 This provides an interface that fits naturally with the C language.
 A function in secure code that can be called from the non-secure state through